gvanberkel/gvanberkel.github.io/assets/assets/cv_content/welcome.md

-# Welcome

 Hi there!
 I'm Greg.
 This document is my attempt to help us explore if we could do interesting work together.
-I cover some highlights of what I've done, what I can offer and I explore what could be next.
+I cover highlights of what I've done, what I can offer and I explore what could be next.